jmike/naomi-docs/README.md

 #### Features

 * Accepts mongo-like query language to perform repretitive CRUD (+ count) tasks;
-* Provides a handy interface for custom SQL queries;
+* Provides a handy interface for native queries, e.g. SQL;
 * Leverages existing database meta-data instead of redefining the db schema in the application layer;
 * Exposes promise and callback APIs.